-Boston’s North Washington Street Bridge carries the historic Freedom Trail over the Charles River and provides a critical link between Boston’s North End and Charlestown.
-Originally constructed in 1898, the 1100 foot-long, 12-span bridge structure was approaching the end of its useful life.
-Benesch is designing a signature replacement bridge, incorporating Complete Streets design elements to support vehicular, bicycle and pedestrian traffic.
+Boston’s North Washington Street Bridge carries the historic Freedom Trail over the Charles River and provides a critical link between Downtown Boston and Charlestown.
+Originally constructed in 1898, the structure was approaching the end of its useful life.
+Benesch designed a signature replacement bridge, incorporating “Complete Streets” design elements to support vehicular, bicycle and pedestrian traffic.

 The existing structure consisted of a 240-foot swing span flanked by five, 85-foot-long approach spans on each side.
 Overall, the bridge is 1090 feet in length and 100 feet wide and carries numerous utilities and approximately 66,000 vehicles per day.

 The high-profile replacement project features two lanes of traffic in each direction, dedicated bike lanes and 12-foot wide sidewalks.
 Observational sidewalk buildouts, Boston’s historic Freedom Trail, curbside plantings and other architectural appurtenances will serve to complement and further enhance the significance of the bridge’s natural and built surroundings.